Workers’ Compensation: Restoring Your Earning Capacity

 Contact Us Today

 With 80 years of combined experience, we know Wisconsin workers’ compensation law inside and out.
-Our office is in Milwaukee, and we represent injured workers throughout Wisconsin.
+Our offices are in Milwaukee and Waukesha, and we represent injured workers throughout Wisconsin.
 Consultation is free.
 There are no attorney fees unless we prevail.
 Call Domer Law, S.C., at 414-279-2647 or contact us online.